khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-using.md

 ## Concepts

+Our design tokens are organized into conceptual categories that reflect their purpose and usage within the user interface.
+These categories help create consistent, accessible, and meaningful user experiences across the platform.
+When designing custom elements using design tokens, consider the context, user needs, and overall design consistency.
+Use appropriate color contrast and provide text alternatives for any visual indicators.

 ### Actions

 Actions are interactive elements that trigger or represent user actions. `action.*` design tokens give a common visual style for interactive elements across the GitLab UI.